ylesia-wu/power-outage-analysis/README.md

 <iframe src="assets/mar_depend.html" width=800 height=600 frameBorder=0></iframe>

 Finally, we get a p-value of 0.
 When using 0.05 as the significance level, since 0.0 $\leq$ 0.05, we reject the null hypothesis that the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `CLIMATE.REGION` when `DEMAND.LOSS.MW` is not missing.
 In other words, the missingness of `DEMAND.LOSS.MW` is MAR because it depends on the column `CLIMATE.REGION`.
+It is likely that certain states paid more attention to recording the demand loss whereas others found it less important.

 > the missingness of `DEMAND.LOSS.MW` and `RES.PERCEN`

-Null hypothesis: the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is not missing.
+- Null hypothesis: the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is missing is the same as the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is not missing.
-Alternative hypothesis: the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is missing is different from the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is not missing.
+- Alternative hypothesis: the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is missing is different from the distribution of the `RES.PERCEN` when `DEMAND.LOSS.MW` is not missing.
-Test Statistics: Since `RES.PERCEN` is a numeric variable, we will use Kolmogorov-Smirnov statistic as the test statistics.
+- Test Statistics: Since `RES.PERCEN` is a numeric variable, we will use Kolmogorov-Smirnov statistic as the test statistics.
-Observed Statistics: 0.052475425403588016
+- Observed Statistics: 0.052475425403588016

 We also draw distribution plots of these two distributions.